Cleaning councillor caught with pants down

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Dunedin councillor caught bare-legged on camera has clarified that he was wearing pants, just of the short variety.
+A Dunedin city councillor caught half-naked on camera has clarified that he was wearing pants, just of the extra short variety.

 "I think it’s probably appropriate to describe it as being caught with your pants down," he said when contacted by the Otago Daily Times this afternoon.